ECOLE-ITN/UllahGECCO2021/README.md

 # Comparison of Moment-Generating Function of Improvement and Expected Improvement Criterion for Robust Bayesian Optimization
-This repository contains the code for adapting the Moment-Generating Function of the Improvement (MGFI) for Robust Bayesian Optimization [[1]](#1).
-The code implements the evaluation of the MGFI in Python.
+Contains code for the empirical comparison of two acquisition functions, namely the so-called Moment-Generating Function of the Improvement (MGFI) and the Expected Improvement Criterion (EIC).
+The performance comparison is based on the scenarios of optimization under uncertainty aka Robust Optimization, where the focus is to find solutions immune to the uncertainty in the decision/search variables.
+In the comparison, EIC serves as a baseline.

 ## Requiremnts